outlearn-content/outlearn-modules/README.md

 This can be especially helpful when you just want to add sections quickly to an existing Markdown file and it also makes the file render more nicely on GitHub.

-### Add Tasks, Links
+### Add Tasks

 Nothing kills learner motivation like hours of reading and watching videos without a way to try it out yourself.
 Great teachers push the learners to put new knowledge to practice.

 The easiest way to create meaningful interactions with the learners on Outlearn is to add tasks, some of which may contain deliverables.
 A task can be as simple as "Run `make` in your project directory" or more involved such as "Download the library and compile it in your system."

 You can optionally define deliverables that are to be submitted as part of task completion.
-For example, you can ask learners to "Fork the project repo on GitHub, add the following functionality, send a pull request to the original repo, then paste the the pull request URL below."
-Path authors and organization admins can see which tasks have been done and the contents of the deliverables that learners have submitted.
+For example, you can ask learners to "Fork the project repo on GitHub, add the following functionality, send a pull request to the original repo, then submit the the pull request URL."
+Path authors and organization admins can see which tasks have been completed as well as the contents of the deliverables that learners have submitted.
 They can then organize further activities such as code reviews.

 To add a task: